mdsimon2/RPi-CamillaDSP/README.md

 - [CamillaDSP GitHub](https://github.com/HEnquist/camilladsp) - Henrik has done a great job with the GitHub and it is an excellent reference.
 Almost everything presented in this tutorial can also be found there.

-- [CamillaDSP DIYAudio Thread](https://www.diyaudio.com/community/threads/camilladsp-cross-platform-iir-and-fir-engine-for-crossovers-room-correction-etc.349818/) - If you want to ask a question about CamillaDSP this is the place to ask it.
+- [CamillaDSP DIYAudio Thread](https://www.diyaudio.com/community/threads/camilladsp-cross-platform-iir-and-fir-engine-for-crossovers-room-correction-etc.349818/) - The best place to ask general CamillaDSP questions.
 Also a great thread to search for further information on any CamillaDSP topic.

 - [RPi4 + CamillaDSP Tutorial ASR Thread](https://www.audiosciencereview.com/forum/index.php?threads/rpi4-camilladsp-tutorial.29656/) - This tutorial originally lived in this thread.
 It is a good place to discuss using CamillaDSP on a RPi as well as display / remote control integrations.